Clinical Trial

 • Adequate liver function

-• Pregnancy: The effects of nivolumab and ipilimumab on the developing human fetus are unknown.
-For this reason women of child-bearing potential and men must agree to use adequate contraception (hormonal or barrier method of birth control; abstinence) prior to study entry, for the duration of study participation and 4 months after completion of therapy.
+• Pregnancy: The effects of nivolumab on the developing human fetus are unknown.
+For this reason, women of child-bearing potential must agree to use adequate contraception (hormonal or barrier method of birth control; abstinence) prior to study entry, for the duration of study participation and 5 months after completion of therapy.
 Should a woman become pregnant or suspect she is pregnant while she or her partner is participating in this study, she should inform her treating physician immediately.

 EXCLUSION CRITERIA